evasolal/Reigo/README.md

 ```
 Then go to http://127.0.0.1:5000/ and enter your address.

-All the new entries will be saved in the database addresses.
+All the new entries will be saved in the database addresses.db